-Welcome to the wonderful world of needle felting!
-Here you will find guidance on where on earth to start!
+Here you will find guidance on where and how to start.
 I have years of knowledge and experience from teaching needle felting to complete beginners, attending advanced masterclasses and finding the perfect wool to use.

 In this beginner's guide I have set out lots of info, explanations of terminology, when and where to use different types of wool and tools, video demonstrations etc, etc with accompanying pdf downloads for you to printout and keep.

 I will keep adding articles to this page and will post on my facebook and instagram page whenever there's a new addition.

 Please know there is never, ever such a thing as a 'stupid' question so please don't hesitate to contact me via the contact page of this website with any question you may have and I will do my very best to help :)

 Happy felting Claire x

 TERMINOLOGY & DIFFERENT TYPES OF WOOL

 There is an overwhelming choice of felting wool available online and it can be very easy to buy the wrong type!
 When I first started I googled 'needle felting wool' and a beautiful set of rainbow coloured wool popped up - I clicked and bought only to discover it was poor quality merino which was totally unsuitable for needle felting into 3d shapes.
 Even today some needle felting kits contain this very same merino wool and I have no idea why!